SoftwareAG/c8y-docs/content/welcome/additional-resources.md

 ### Cumulocity IoT status page

-For Cumulocity IoT Cloud shared environments, information on known issues and the next upgrade can be found and subscribed to at: [http://status.cumulocity.com/](http://status.cumulocity.com/).
+For {{< company-cloud-1>}} shared environments, information on known issues and the next upgrade can be found and subscribed to at: [http://status.cumulocity.com/](http://status.cumulocity.com/).

 ### Cumulocity IoT delta training